Fraunhofer-ITMP/BY-COVID-KG/README.md

 # NEW!!

-We have an initial version of the Monkeypox KG.
-Please take a look at the Monkeypox.ipynb.
+We have created a separate git for Monkeypox KG.
+Please find it at: https://github.com/Fraunhofer-ITMP/mpox-kg

-**Current status**

-* Number of Nodes: 160
-* Number of Edges: 364

-The KGs have been exported to formats such as graphml, sif and so on for visualizations in other platforms.
-For example, the graphml file can be imported to Cytoscape directly.
-You'll find these files in data/normalized_data folders.
+We have almost moved all Monkeypox related stuffs to it own git.
+The files you find here are just backups and will be removed soon.